Legends Profile: Calvin Murphy

 Drafted as the first pick in the second round (18th overall) in 1970 by the San Diego Rockets — who moved to Houston one year later — Murphy quickly rocketed to NBA fame.

-His best season was 1977-78 when he averaged 25.6 ppg.
-He ranks third in the NBA record book for consecutive free throws made (78) and first for seasonal percentage mark hitting on 206 of 215 attempts for a .958 percentage both achieved in the 1980-81 campaign.
+His best season was 1977-78 when he averaged 25.6 points.
+He ranks third in the NBA record book for consecutive free throws made (78) and first for seasonal percentage mark hitting on 206 of 215 attempts for a 95.8 percentage both achieved in the 1980-81 campaign.
 He led the NBA in free throw percentage twice and finished among the top five eight other times.

-However, Murphy’s career extends farther out than the charity stripe.
-He scored in excess of 1,000 points in eleven straight seasons, and his 17,949 career points currently ranks him second in Rockets’ history behind Hakeem Olajuwon whom he also only trails in numerous other team categories such as games played, minutes, steals, field goals attempted and made.
-The 1979 All-Star still owns Houston’s record for most assists (4,402) and is one of only five Rocket players to have his number (23) retired.
+However, Murphy’s career extends farther out than the charity stripe.behind Hakeem Olajuwon (whom he also only trails in numerous other team categories such as games played, minutes, steals, field goals attempted and made) and James Harden, who passed Murphy in 2020.
+Murphy also held Houston’s record for most assists (4,402) until Harden passed him in 2019 and is one of only six Rocket players to have his number (23) retired.
 In 1978, Murphy earned the J. Walter Kennedy Humanitarian Award.

 “We only lived a half-hour from New York City,” Murphy later recalled in the Houston Post.
 “My brother and I would sneak on the train to go to old Madison Square Garden and watch the pro games.
 I used to sit there and just visualize me being out there.”
 One night Murphy saw Oscar Robertson play and, on the way home, vowed he would become a pro basketball player, “come hell or high water.”